Wings Greatest

-Wings Greatest is a compilation album by the British–American rock band Wings, released in the UK on 1 December 1978.
-It was the band's last release through Capitol in the US.
-The album is the first official retrospective release from bandleader Paul McCartney's post-Beatles career.
+Wings Greatest is the first compilation album by the British rock band Wings, released in the United Kingdom on 1 December 1978.
+The album is also the first compilation from bandleader Paul McCartney's post-Beatles career and it contains two tracks released before the establishment of Wings: "Another Day" (credited to "Paul McCartney") and "Uncle Albert/Admiral Halsey" (credited to "Paul & Linda McCartney").